Rainbow spanning structures in graph and hypergraph systems: Introduction

 The minimum degree conditions are asymptotically best possible, as seen by setting all $G_i$ to be identical and then referring to the optimality of Theorem~\ref{2}.
 In fact, this naive construction serves as a simple lower bound for all ``rainbow'' problems, certifying that the rainbow version is at least ``as hard as'' the single host graph version (although the aforementioned rainbow Mantel's theorem says that the rainbow version can be strictly ``harder'').

 It is natural to seek analogues of the Hajnal--Szemer\'{e}di theorem in the digraph and oriented graph settings, where we consider factors of directed cliques, namely, tournaments.
 We consider digraphs with no loops and at most one edge in each direction between every pair of vertices.
-Let $T_k$ be the transitive tournament on $k$ vertices, where a \emph{transitive tournament} is an orientation of a complete digraph $D$ with the property that if $xy$ and $yz$ are arcs in $D$ with $x\neq z$, then the arc $xz$ is also in $D$.
+Let $T_k$ be the transitive tournament on $k$ vertices, where a \emph{transitive tournament} is an orientation of a complete graph $D$ with the property that if $xy$ and $yz$ are arcs in $D$ with $x\neq z$, then the arc $xz$ is also in $D$.
 The minimum semi-degree $\delta^0(G)$ of a digraph $G$ is the minimum of its minimum out-degree $\delta^+(G)$ and its minimum in-degree $\delta^-(G)$.

-Czygrinow, DeBiasio, Kierstead and Molla \cite{MR3371502} proved that every digraph $G$ on $n$ vertices with $\delta^+(G)\geq(1-1/k)n$ contains a perfect $T_k$-packing for integers $n,k$ with $k\mid n$.
-Denote $\mathcal{T}_k$ by a collection of tournaments on $k$ vertices, Treglown \cite{MR3406450} proved that given an integer $k\geq3$, there exists an $n_0 \in \mathbb{N}$ such that the following holds.
+Czygrinow, DeBiasio, Kierstead and Molla \cite{MR3371502} proved that every digraph $G$ on $n$ vertices with $\delta^+(G)\geq(1-1/k)n$ contains a perfect $T_k$-tiling for integers $n,k$ with $k\mid n$.
+Let $\mathcal{T}_k$ be the family of all tournaments on $k$ vertices, Treglown \cite{MR3406450} proved that given an integer $k\geq3$, there exists an $n_0 \in \mathbb{N}$ such that the following holds.
 Suppose $T\in \mathcal{T}_k$, and $D$ is a digraph on $n\geq n_0$ vertices where $k\mid n$.
 If $\delta^0(D)\geq(1-1/k)n$, then there exists a $T$-factor.
 For more results, see~\cite{MR3240133,MR3406450}.
 In this paper, we prove the following extensions of Theorem~\ref{3} for digraphs.